 An application to the court to cancel a CPL may be made under one or more of the following circumstances:

-- By applying under s.
-215 of the Act where the plaintiff who filed the CPL (“the CPL filer”) did not have authority to register it.
+- By applying to the court under section 215 of the Act where the plaintiff who filed the CPL (“the CPL filer”) did not have the authority to register it.
 If the pleadings do not support it, the CPL can be ordered cancelled with immediate effect.

-- By applying to the Registrar of Land Titles (the “Registrar”) under s.
-254 of the Act, 30 to the Registrar of Land Titles, 30 days after the claim against the land has been dismissed; the dismissal may be ordered under R. 9-5, 9-6, 9-7 or at trial.
+- By applying to the Registrar of Land Titles under section 254 of the Act, 30 days after the relevant claim has been dismissed.
+The dismissal must first be ordered by the Court, normally under Rule 9-5, 9-6 or 9-7, or at trial.
 However, if an appeal has been filed the CPL will not be cancelled until all appeals have been finally disposed of.
-S. 254 is therefore of limited assistance in emergency proceedings.
+Section 254 is therefore of limited assistance in emergency proceedings.

-- By applying to the court under s.
-256 of the Act, the CPL may be cancelled with immediate effect, based on hardship and inconvenience.
-In such a case, the court may impose conditions on the cancellation, such as monetary security or an undertaking to pay damages in the event it turns out cancellation was improper.
-Alternatively, as a condition of allowing the CPL to continue, the court may impose similar conditions on the CPL filer 10.
+- By applying to the court under section 256 of the Act, based on hardship and inconvenience.
+In this case, the CPL may be cancelled with immediate effect.
+In this case, the court may impose conditions on the cancellation, such as monetary security or an undertaking to pay damages in the event it turns out cancellation was improper.
+Alternatively, as a condition of allowing the CPL to continue, the court may impose conditions on the CPL filer 10.